How to Set Up WooCommerce Royal Mail Shipping Plugin?

 - Recommended: Weight based, calculate shipping based on weight: In some business cases, you may wish to pack items according to their weight.
 If you are using this option, make sure that you have set accurate weights for your products.
 If you need to do this now, go to your Products page and click on each product in turn to set the weight.

 If you select weight based option, then the settings appear as shown below:

 Max Package Weight: Enter the highest limit of the weight for a single box.

 Packing Process: You can pack the items based on weight in three ways as given below:

 The WooCommerce Royal Mail Shipping Plugin comes with all the shipping services available.
 You can find the list of services in this section of the plugin settings page.
 The section looks like the following screenshot:

 In the above figure, all the services are displayed.
 You can select the required services by enabling each service.
 The non-selected services, however, will not be shown to the customers even if the services are valid in their region.
-You can adjust the shipping price by adding/subtracting the required amount to/from actual shipping cost.
-Use minus sign(–) for subtracting the amount.
+You can adjust the shipping price by adding/subtracting the required amount to/from the actual shipping cost.
+Use the minus sign(–) for subtracting the amount.
 You can mention the amount in % and £ for each service.